Connect with us

 We are global.

-We can find out what is happening today in Delhi even before we know what is happening in the next room.
+Now you can find out what is happening today in Delhi before we know what is happening in the next room.

 Our sense of community is often more dependent on our FaceBook friends (many of whom we may not even know) than on our neighbors or any affiliations we might have with local clubs or leisure-time organizations.

-I would no sooner recommend that we throw out our IT devices and go back to the way things were than anyone living in the ‘20s would rid their home of electricity.
+I would no sooner recommend that we throw out our IT devices and return to how things were than anyone living in the ‘20s would rid their home of electricity.

 But let’s face it: we have entered The Age of Distraction.